Skip to main content

 Once the investigation is complete, we will:

-• Clearly explain findings (in plain English where possible)
+• Clearly explain findings, in plain English where possible

 • Confirm whether the complaint is upheld, partially upheld, or not upheld

-• Notification of future system changes or process improvements, relevant to the complaint, subject to our development timetable
+• Provide corrective actions, which may include system or data fixes, configuration changes, internal staff or external user training, or notification of future system changes or process improvements relevant to the complaint, subject to our development timetable

 Step 6: Escalation

-If the customer is not satisfied:
+If the customer is not satisfied with the resolution:

 • The complaint will be reviewed by a senior manager not previously involved

-5. Timeframes Summary
+5. Timeframes summary

 Stage